DorianDaSilva/html-fundme-fcc/README.md

 Additionally, add your localhost with chainid 31337 to your metamask.

 5. Reserve the front end with `yarn http-server`, input an amount in the text box, and hit `fund` button after connecting

-# Thank you!

-If you appreciated this, feel free to follow me or donate!

-ETH/Polygon/Avalanche/etc Address: 0x9680201d9c93d65a3603d2088d125e955c73BD65